 The remaining 2743 people who entered personal Insolvency in 2016-17 said something else was the most common reasons for debt.

 There are limitless reasons for debt.
-While there is no sure-fire way to ensure you will never be in financial stress, you can be prepared.
+Be prepared to avoid financial stress and debt stress.
 By sticking to a budget in your day-to-day life you can stay on top of your bills and have an overall view of your finances.
 Then if you do suddenly find yourself out of a job, you’ll know exactly what to prioritise.

 Already in Debt?